Noah Schnapp: Personal life

-As of 2025, Schnapp attends the Wharton School of the University of Pennsylvania, majoring in entrepreneurship and innovation.
-He is scheduled to graduate in 2026.
+Schnapp attended the Wharton School of the University of Pennsylvania, majoring in entrepreneurship and innovation.
+He graduated with a Bachelor of Arts degree in cinema and media studies in 2026.

 Schnapp publicly came out as gay in a video posted to his TikTok account on January 5, 2023.
 The video saw him express relief that family and friends had accepted his coming out, and he quipped in the video's caption, "I guess I'm more similar to Will [Byers] than I thought", a reference to his statement about his Stranger Things character also being gay.

+He is the godparent of the adopted child of his Stranger Things co-star Millie Bobby Brown and her husband Jake Bongiovi.

-Schnapp has publicly supported Israel in the Gaza war following the October 7 attacks.
+At the start of the Gaza war, Schnapp publicly condemned the October 7 attacks and those celebrating it.
 A month after the attacks, a video circulated on social media showing him sitting with people who were handing out "Zionism is sexy" and "Hamas is ISIS" stickers, leading some fans to demand his removal from the cast of Stranger Things and to threaten to boycott the show's fifth and final season.
-In January 2024, he posted a TikTok video advocating for peace for both sides and asking for understanding and compassion, stating that his thoughts and beliefs on the war had been misconstrued.
+In January 2024, he posted a TikTok video advocating for "peace for both sides" and asking for "understanding and compassion," stating that his thoughts and beliefs on the war had been misconstrued.